 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 There will be two lectures with discussion each week.
 In addition, there will be group work.
 Participants are expected to spend additional time on group work and self-directed study.

-A human rights expert with a PhD will examine the fairness and content of the final examination.
+A human rights expert with a PhD will serve as an external examiner for the final exams.

 Examination details: Continuous exam: A - E / Ikke bestått